 For decades, B.F.
-Goodrich operated in Akron, Ohio, once known as the “Rubber Capital of the World.”
-But despite of the great economic success of the rubber industry, thousands of former Akron BF Goodrich employees in Akron’s tire plant were exposed to toxic materials at the workplace, including asbestos.
+Goodrich operated in Akron, Ohio, once known as the “Rubber Capital of the World,” before expanding its operations to other Ohio and Kentucky work sites.
+But despite of the great economic success of the rubber industry, thousands of former BF Goodrich employees in chemical and tire plants were exposed to toxic materials at the workplace, including asbestos.
+The following work sites may be at high cancer risk:

 In almost any B.F.
 Goodrich rubber and chemical facility in the last 50 years, asbestos fibers may have been released into the air and easily inhaled or ingested, and lodged in the lungs of employees.
 Exposure to asbestos fibers may lead to the development of cancers, asbestosis and mesothelioma.